THE CHRISTMAS GIFT PROJECT

 How does it happen?

-The National YMCA of Sri Lanka collects and sends us lists with the names, genders and ages of the children in over 50 orphanages across Sri Lanka.
-Some of the smaller orphanages are allocated to individuals or groups, who, using their various networks, co-ordinate the gifts for those homes.
-The remaining orphages are looked after at the famous "Packing Day", which takes place in October each year at the Carlingford High School Hall.
+Initially, the National YMCA of Sri Lanka collected and sent us lists with the names, genders and ages of the children in over 50 orphanages across Sri Lanka.
+As the number of gifts increased, individual centres around the country send us this same information.
+Responsibility for some of the smaller centres are allocated to individuals or groups who, using their various networks, co-ordinate the gifts for those homes.
+The remaining centres are looked after at the famous "Packing Day", which takes place in October each year at a number of venues.

 What does a gift consist of?